-1 investigation.
+- 1 investigation.
 The written order shall include a description of s.
 941.293 and of the $\mathbf{2}$ right to an appeal under ch.
 68. 3 (3) STANDARDS.
-The humane officer or law enforcement officer may determine 4 that a dog is vicious if one of the following applies: 5 The dog, without justification, attacked a person and caused serious 6 physical injury or death.
-7 (b) The dog has done any of the following on at least 2 occasions, without 8 justification: 9 1.
-Bitten a person without causing serious physical injury or death.
-10 2.
-Behaved in a manner that a reasonable person would believe posed a 11 significant, imminent threat of serious physical injury or death to a person.
-12 (4) JUSTIFICATION.
-The humane officer or law enforcement officer may not 13 determine that a dog's actions are without justification if any of the following applies: 14 (a) A person threatened, bitten, or attacked by the dog was committing a crime 15 against the owner or custodian of the dog or was committing a willful trespass or 16 other tort upon property owned or occupied by the owner or custodian of the dog.
-17 (b) A person threatened, bitten, or attacked by the dog was abusing, assaulting, 18 or physically threatening the dog or its offspring or had previously abused, assaulted, or physically threatened the dog or its offspring.
-19 20 (c) The dog was responding to pain or injury or was protecting itself, its 21 offspring, another dog living on the same property, its owner or custodian, or a person 22 living in the household of its owner or custodian.
-23 Section 2.
-938.3416 of the statutes is created to read: 24 938.3416 Delinquency adjudication; restriction on possessing certain dogs.
-Whenever a court adjudicates a juvenile delinquent for an act that if
+The humane officer or law enforcement officer may determine 4 that a dog is vicious if one of the following applies: 5 (a) The dog, without justification, attacked a person or domesticated pet and caused serious physical injury or death.
+6 7 (b) The dog has done any of the following on at least 2 occasions, without 8 justification: 9 1.
+Bitten a person or domesticated pet without causing serious physical injury 10 or death.
+11 2.
+Behaved in a manner that a reasonable person would believe posed a 12 significant, imminent threat of serious physical injury or death to a person or 13 domesticated pet.
+14 (4) JUSTIFICATION.
+The humane officer or law enforcement officer may not 15 determine that a dog's actions are without justification if any of the following applies: 16 (a) A person threatened, bitten, or attacked by the dog was committing a crime 17 against the owner or custodian of the dog or was committing a willful trespass or 18 other tort upon property owned or occupied by the owner or custodian of the dog. - (b) A person or domesticated pet threatened, bitten, or attacked by the dog was abusing, assaulting, or physically threatening the dog or its offspring or had previously abused, assaulted, or physically threatened the dog or its offspring. - (c) The dog was responding to pain or injury or was protecting itself, its offspring, another dog living on the same property, its owner or custodian, or a person living in the household of its owner or custodian.

+Section 2.
+938.3416 of the statutes is created to read: